Joscha Bach: Research and contributions

 Joscha Bach's research is largely centered on cognitive architectures—computational models that attempt to replicate aspects of human cognition.
-His work includes:

-Cyber Animism
+Cyber animism

 Joscha Bach's concept of "Cyber Animism" proposes that consciousness may be a form of self-organizing software that exists not only in human brains but potentially in artificial systems and throughout nature.
 This idea revives ancient animist notions about spirits in nature but reinterprets them through a modern computational lens.
-Bach suggests that consciousness could be a kind of software running on our brains, and wonders if similar "programs" might exist in plants or even entire ecosystems.
+Bach suggests that consciousness could be a kind of software running in the brain, and wonders if similar "programs" might exist in plants or even entire ecosystems.
 He draws parallels between the self-organizing principles observed in biology and the potential for similar processes to occur in artificial intelligence systems, leading to the emergence of consciousness.
-Bach argues that we should blur the lines between human, artificial, and natural intelligence, and believes that consciousness might be more widespread and interconnected than we ever thought possible.
+Bach argues in favor of blurring the lines between human, artificial, and natural intelligence.
+He believes that consciousness might be more widespread and interconnected than what was ever thought possible.
 The concept also suggests that ancient concepts of 'spirits' may actually refer to self-organizing software agents, and that consciousness itself could be a simple training algorithm for such systems.

 Principles of synthetic intelligence

-In this book, Bach outlines the foundational principles of synthetic cognition, discussing how cognitive architectures could be designed to replicate human thought processes.
+In his book, Principles of synthetic intelligence, Bach outlines the foundational principles of synthetic cognition, discussing how cognitive architectures could be designed to replicate human thought processes.

 MicroPsi

-A cognitive architecture that models how agents think and act based on perception, emotion, and goal-driven behavior.
+MicroPsi is a cognitive architecture that models how agents think and act based on perception, emotion, and goal-driven behavior.
 Bach designed MicroPsi to simulate human-like reasoning and decision-making, contributing to AI systems that can navigate complex, real-world environments.

 Theories of consciousness

-Bach is well known for his discussions on the nature of consciousness and the computational modeling of subjective experience.
+Bach is known for his discussions on the nature of consciousness and the computational modeling of subjective experience.
 He argues that consciousness emerges from an information-processing system capable of creating internal models of itself and the world.
 He emphasizes the importance of mental models, emotional frameworks, and meta-cognition in the construction of conscious AI.

-Cognitive limitations of AI

-Bach has been a vocal critic of the current trends in machine learning, particularly the limitations of deep learning in creating truly intelligent systems.
-He contends that AI systems today lack understanding and operate more like "super-powered pattern recognition machines" than true cognitive agents.
-He advocated in 2020 for a move beyond current AI paradigms to develop machines capable of abstract reasoning, complex decision-making, and internal self-reflection.
+Bach argues that only simulations can be conscious and that a "physical system cannot by itself be conscious; only the simulation it runs can possess consciousness".
+This frames consciousness as a software-like pattern generated by an internal model rather than a substrate property of matter.

 Consciousness and free will

-In addition to his technical research, Bach is engaged with philosophical questions surrounding consciousness and free will.
-He suggests that consciousness is an emergent property of highly complex information-processing systems that develop internal models of themselves and the world around them.
+Bach suggests that consciousness is an emergent property of highly complex information-processing systems that develop internal models of themselves and the world around them.
 He often debates whether free will truly exists or is merely a byproduct of predictive models constructed by our brains—a question with implications for future AI systems.
+Bach even argues that especially advanced AIs may no longer have a good use for conscious awareness anymore, possibly rendering the universe "very boring".